ameen95195/Brainnest-Python/WeatherAppProject/README.md

 Weather App.py

 Tasks:
-1- subscribe to OpenWeatherMap API (free subscription).
+1- subscribe to OpenWeatherMap API (free subscription).  taken by Samuel

-2- create a class that connects to OpenWeatherMap API and gets (weather conditions and forecasts for a specific location)
+2- create a class that connects to OpenWeatherMap API and gets (weather conditions and forecasts for a specific location) taken by Samuel

 3- create class models that carry weather data depending on retrieved weather data.